Toucaan/toucaan.research/README.md

 </html>
 ```

 Head over [here](https://www.toucaan.com/docs/getting-started) to get started.
 We are looking for help on documentation and contributors for this project.

-Feel free to submit a PR or write to me if you want to join the core team.
+Feel free to submit a PR or write to me directly if you want to join the core team and help me develop this project.

 ### Vendor Support

 Modern browsers that are inside of 2017 and now.
-The support can go further back, but check-out [CSS Remedy](https://github.com/jensimmons/cssremedy)
-to see how much debt you're willing to shoulder for backward-compatibility.
+The support can go further back, but check-out [CSS Remedy](https://github.com/jensimmons/cssremedy) to see how much debt you are willing to take for backward-compatibility.

-### Financial support
+## Financial support

-If you like my [work](https://github.com/sponsors/marvindanig) please consider supporting it financially.
+If you like my [work](https://github.com/sponsors/marvindanig) please do consider supporting it financially.

-#### The Superbook

-> I'm writing a book on the [Fundamentals of Toucaan CSS](https://bubblin.io/cover/the-toucaan-framework-by-marvin-danig) that will explain the thoughts and the reasoning behind the choices made by Toucaan and how you could override them.
+Or you can sponsor me on [Github](https://github.com/sponsors/marvindanig).

 #### Sponsorship

-Current sponsors of Toucaan are:
+Current sponsors of the team Toucaan (which is mostly me right now) are:

 <div align="left">
   <a href="https://goose.red" rel="follow">